 Our Manchester Wapuu Bee is still a favourite and is a collectable pin.
 So why not look at what’s happening in your own community and get yourself along to a WordCamp?
 We have attended a few now and learn new stuff every time!

 A Co-operative hive

 We are Made By Factory.
-An award winning digital Agency in Manchester, Greater Manchester, ran by design expert Andi Wilkinson & Ex Googler Ben Tennant.
-We advise business on all things digital including Google Ads & have ran workshops with The Business Growth Hub, Google & Enterprise Nation.
-It’s our mission to help business ‘grow online‘.
+An award-winning digital Agency in Manchester, Greater Manchester, ran by design expert Andi Wilkinson & Ex-Googler Ben Tennant.
+We advise businesses on all things digital including Google Ads & have run workshops with The Business Growth Hub, Google & Enterprise Nation.
+It’s our mission to help businesses grow online.

 We were selected in 2017 as one of UK 30 Google Partner agencies to attend Google’s elite coaching programme ‘Elevator‘ and one of a select cohort of agencies with high growth potential to take part in the Business Growth Hub’s Greater Connected programme.

 For some top-notch quality marketing, without all the mystery, talk to us today!